Admissions6 min readMarch 7, 2026

 Something you've made or done (250 words): This is MIT's most distinctive prompt.
 "Something you've made, built, created, or done."
 Applicants who have built physical things, written software, designed experiments, or solved real problems have natural material here.
 Those who haven't should think broadly—organizing a community event, writing fiction, teaching yourself a skill all count.

 Something about you we'd never know from your application (250 words): An open invitation to reveal personality.
 Don't waste it on a humble brag.
+If you need help avoiding cliches, review our list of overused college essay topics.

 Research, Projects, and Hands-On Work